gitana/alpaca/README.md

 ## Contributors

-Here is a long list of our project's Brothers in Arms.
+Here is a long list of our project's brothers and sisters in arms.
 These folks have made numerous contributions to Alpaca over the years:

 + [@cloudcms](http://github.com/cloudcms)
 + [@uzquiano](http://github.com/uzquiano)